hemeac/kiwiTechTree/README.md

 * [Hide Empty Tech Tree Nodes](https://forum.kerbalspaceprogram.com/index.php?/topic/118305-110x-hide-empty-tech-tree-nodes-for-modded-tech-trees-v120/&tab=comments#comment-2117559)

 ## Changelog
-* 1.5.0 (22 July 2021): Fixed typo in CustomBarnKit courtesy of Tony48; Fixed LqdHydrogen typo in Mk-33 courtesy of Wallum; Removed methalox variants from hydrolox engines in CryoEngines.
+* 1.5.0 (24 July 2021): Fixed typo in CustomBarnKit courtesy of Tony48; Fixed LqdHydrogen typo in Mk-33 courtesy of Wallum; Removed methalox variants from hydrolox engines in CryoEngines.
 MechJeb2 Patch courtesy of Coyote21.
 Kerbal Foundries 2 2.4.8.18 support courtesy of Coyote21.
 Research Bodies 1.12.0 support courtesy of Coyote21.
 MoistTech support courtesy of Coyote21; Planetside Exploration support courtesy of Coyote21.
 Added tier nodes and EC generation for solar panels courtesy of Flart.
 Updated support for Cryo Engines; Added Fusion and Antimatter Fuel Tank Upgrades; Added support for Far Future Technologies.
 Disabled custom RealPlume patch for Kerbal Atomoics if Waterfall is installed.
-Check compatibility with Kerbalism 3.14, Fuji 1.3.1, Heat Control 0.6.0, Added support for KerbalAtomicsLH2NTRModSupport due to fix in Kerbal Atomics 1.3.0 (Note that some of the multi-mode of ReStock+ and Missing History Nuclear engines may have changed in this patch due to changes in Kerbal Atomics, add KerbalAtomicsLH2NTRModSupport if you want them to have dual-mode).
+Check compatibility with Kerbalism 3.14, Fuji 1.3.1, Heat Control 0.6.0, Near Future Exploration 1.1.2, Near Future Aeronautics 2.1.1, Stockalike Station Parts Expansion Redux 1.4.0, Near Future Launch Vehicles 2.2.0, Cryotanks 1.6.1, Near Future Spacecraft 1.4.2, Near Future Construction 1.3.1, Near Future Solar 1.3.2, Near Future Electrical 1.2.3, Near Future Propulsion 1.3.4.
+Added support for KerbalAtomicsLH2NTRModSupport due to fix in Kerbal Atomics 1.3.0 (Note that some of the multi-mode of ReStock+ and Missing History Nuclear engines may have changed in this patch due to changes in Kerbal Atomics, add KerbalAtomicsLH2NTRModSupport if you want them to have dual-mode).
 Updated support to Knes 1.9.7.
 Updated support to Luciole 1.6.
+Added support for Space Dust 0.4.1.
 * 1.4.0 (20 January 2021): Color coded upgrades to be green in the tech tree for easier identification (Thanks Freethinker); Removed patch that adds 1 kerbuck to partupgrades as it is now redundant; Eased transition of save games to Kiwi Tech Tree (Thanks Freethinker); Support for SimpleAdjustableFairings-KWRocketry (Thanks evileye.x for the patch) Fixed the Swivel ASL ISP (thanks antilochus for logging issue); Fixed bug causing spontaneous combustion of Kerbals if mods add ElectricCharge to them (thanks WLLP for logging issue); Adds MechJeb Config (Thanks Clamp-O-Tron for the Pull Request); Disable Fuel Tank Upgrades if Configurable Containers is installed (Thanks DeadJohn for logging issue); Nerfed Cheetah and Wolfhound engines from Making History (Thanks to Darkherring (Discord) for logging issue).
 Added partial support for KerbalAtomicsLH2NTRModSupport [Github Issue](still requires fix in Kerbal Atomics, see https://github.com/post-kerbin-mining-corporation/KerbalAtomics/issues/90) (Thanks WLLP for logging issue).
 Added  JNSQ Science Param Config (Thanks Kwebib for logging the issue).
 Fixed support for Commnet Antennas Extensions (Thanks Flart for PR); Fixed xmitScalar on two science experiments in Interkosmos (Thanks Flart for PR)
 * 1.3.0 (17 December 2020): Added support for Blue Steel, Tantares and TantaresSP; Background work for TantaresLV complete (not yet integrated into mod, waiting for next LV release); Converted the EVA Propellant to MonoPropellant for KIS and US2 EVA packs when Kerbalism is installed (thanks to Kerbalism discord user Snoman for the suggestion); Moved Knes Calypso fuel tank to Large Volume Containment; Lowered vacuum ISP of several stock engines; Added support for large fuel tank upgrades if TantaresLV installed; Lowered RCS ISP of Hacimachi Control Unit in Knes (Thanks Clamp-O-Tron); Moved air launch availability for KCT earlier in the tech tree and added descriptions about the restrictions available for airlaunches in the tech tree descriptions (Thanks Clamp-O-Tron); Clarified names of structural and fuel tank upgrades in part descriptions and indicated branch for probe SAS upgrades (Recommended by forum user Majk); Moved Spad Engine to start for AirplanePlus; Moved several Kerbalism experiments specific to Interkosmos and Coatl Aerospace to a general framework that is applicable to experiments across Tantares and will be for BDB.
 Added toggle to disable some Stock and Making History Engines from converting to LH2 if CryoEngines is installed (Suggestion from flart).
 * 1.2.0 (28 November 2020): Moved several aircraft structural parts earlier in the tree for stock and an engine from Airplanes Plus; Added limited Community Parts Titles compatibility (See Github for details on what this means if this is relevant to you); Added CommNet Antennas Extension Support; Fixed Mk-16 Parachute placed in non-existent node (Thanks to Github user: d4harp); Added more Engine Ignitor compatibility (Thanks to Clamp-o-Tron); Added support for Kerbal Atomics Extras Patch (Thanks to dylsh for identifying issue): NTRsUseLF; Actually fixed compatibility with Smart Docking Aid update (thanks to flart for identifying issue); Added one kerbuck to the entry cost of part upgrades to distinguish them from parts (suggestion by flart); Fixed missing entry costs for upgrades in Tundra Exploration; Added a difficulty science setting in Kiwi Config to add variation in the science points required; Added toggle to disable Battery, Command Pod, Fuel Tank, Parachute, RCS, SAS, Solar, Space Capability, Structural, and Space System Upgrades; Confirmed continued support for Rational Resources 1.13.0 and Deep Sky Core 3.1.0; Added correct NEEDS to kdex science experiment for Coatl Aerospace; Fixed incorrectly referenced upgrade for Lithium fuel tanks; Fixed missing plumes for Poodle/Malshi when ReStock not installed; Rebalanced a couple of costs of parts from SSPX; Added support for MonoPropellant engines which had MonoPropellant fuel tanks in engine upgrade patches; Fixed issue in which Stock and Making History engines converted when Cryo Engines is installed incorrectly required ReStock.